O1ahmad/ansible-role-consul/README.md

 ##### Config Entries

 Configuration entries can be created to provide cluster-wide defaults for various aspects of Consul.
-Every configuration entry has at least two fields: Kind and Name.
+Every configuration entry has at least two fields: **Kind** and **Name**.
 Those two fields are used to uniquely identify a configuration entry.
-When put into configuration files, configuration entries can be specified as HCL or JSON objects using either snake_case or CamelCase for key names.
+When put into configuration files, configuration entries can be specified as *HCL or JSON objects* using either snake_case or CamelCase for key names.

 ###### Service Defaults